fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 To manage the indexing process, we have created 2 simple tools: Yoko and Moulinette.

-Yoko and Moulinette use a simple MySQL database with every index to process, query to run and status.
-The data model is pretty self explanatory:
+Yoko and Moulinette use a simple MySQL database with every index to process, the query to run, and status.
+The data model is pretty self-explanatory:

 ```sql
 CREATE TABLE `yoko` (